 Not sure whether a loan from Marcus by Goldman Sachs® is the right choice to address the financial pressures you’re currently facing down?
 Read on to learn more about these loans’ features, advantages, drawbacks, and overall suitability.

-Loan principals range from $3,500 to $30,000.
+Loan principals range from $3,500 to $40,000.
 You can request any amount within this range, but your borrower profile and intended loan use may affect your upper borrowing limit.
+Featured use types include debt consolidation, credit card consolidation, and home improvement.

-Rates on loans from Marcus by Goldman Sachs® range from 6.99% to 23.99% APR.
+Rates on loans from Marcus by Goldman Sachs® range from 6.99% to 24.99% APR.
 Your rate will depend on your credit score and other factors specific to your financial situation.
 Once established, it remains fixed for the entire term.
+Lower rates are reserved for Marcus’s most creditworthy borrowers.

 Marcus by Goldman Sachs® generally requires a minimum FICO score of 660.
 Loans aren’t designed for credit-impaired borrowers.